-Master of Science in Speech-Language Pathology
+Master of Science (MS) in Speech-Language Pathology

-The graduate program at Murray State is a six-semester program.
-Students are admitted and then assigned to the summer start cohort or the fall start cohort.
-Graduate students participate in traditional lecture, seminar and demonstration courses as well as in performance of specified competencies required in the professional setting.
-Practicum is considered an integral part of graduate study.
-Graduate students participate in a wide variety of assessment and treatment experiences in the MSU Speech and Hearing Clinic, hospitals, schools, rehabilitation, skilled nursing and other facilities holding affiliation agreements with the program.
-Full time students are required to enroll in clinical practicum each semester of their graduate enrollment.
+Each aspect of graduate study is considered integral to students attaining and demonstrating knowledge and skills required in professional settings.
+Graduate students participate in a wide variety of assessment and treatment experiences in the Murray State Speech and Hearing Clinic, hospitals, schools, rehabilitation, skilled nursing and other facilities holding affiliation agreements with the program.
+Students are required to enroll in clinical practicum each semester of their graduate enrollment.
 Graduate students may choose to complete a thesis track or non-thesis track.
-Students on the non-thesis track are required to complete comprehensive exams in their last semester.
+Students on the non-thesis track are required to complete comprehensive exams during their second year.